-- 1. Find a set of distinctive keypoints
+1. Find a set of distinctive keypoints

-- 2. Define a region around each keypoint

-- 3. Extract and normalize the region content

-- 4. Compute a local descriptor from the normalized region
+2. Compute a local descriptor from the region around each keypoint

-- 5. Match local descriptors
+3. Match local descriptors

 Review: Harris corner detector

 - Define distinctiveness by local autocorrelation. - Approximate local auto-correlation by second moment matrix - Quantify distinctiveness (or cornerness) as function of the eigenvalues of the second moment matrix. - But we don't actually need to compute the eigenvalues.
 Instead, we use the determinant and trace of the second moment matrix.